Skip to main content

 The Regulatory Landscape an Overview

 To understand how personalization is possible, we must first understand the environment in which medicine operates.
-In the United States, the (FDA) is the primary governing body responsible for ensuring the safety and efficacy of medical products.
+In the United States, the Food and Drug Administration (FDA) is the primary governing body responsible for ensuring the safety and efficacy of medical products.
 This oversight creates a foundational layer of patient protection.
 Within this system, there are distinct categories of medications that a clinician can utilize, each with its own regulatory pathway.

 An FDA-approved medication has undergone extensive, multi-phase clinical trials to prove it is safe and effective for a specific medical condition in a broad population.
 These products are manufactured on a mass scale under stringent quality controls.
 A compounded medication, conversely, is prepared by a licensed pharmacist in response to a specific prescription for an individual patient.